ukoloff/valid-8/readme.md

 npm install
 cd ../..
 ```
-and then run test, eg:
+and then run tests for one library, eg:

 ```sh
 npm test --lib=utf-8-validate